• Skip to primary navigation

 ♥♥♥ Please rate this recipe and leave a comment below to let me know if you enjoyed it.
 And follow me on Pinterest, Facebook, Instagram and Twitter for more delicious inspiration! ♥♥

-Mexican Rice served in a yellow bowl with bacon and decorated with green herbs
+Mexican Rice served in a yellow bowl decorated with green herbs

 5 from 4 votes